Learning Fun I

 Image Vendor Part Number Year Origin Description

-Learning Fun I Manual (INTV Corporation 9002) INTV Corporation 9002 None Accordian-style folding
+Learning Fun I Manual (INTV Corporation 9002) INTV Corporation 9002 None Accordion-style folding

 Image Vendor Part Number Year Origin Description

-Image not available. intvcorp N/A None Custom overlay designed by Psycho Stormtrooper
+Image not available.
+Psycho Stormtrooper 9002-V None Custom overlay designed by Psycho Stormtrooper

 Only one version of the label has been found for Learning Fun I.